javajosh/simpatico/readme.md

 ## The Goal

-Simpatico is the result of a long meditation on what software applications *are*, independent of their expression in any particular language, framework, protocol, or development methodology.
+Simpatico is the result of a meditation on what software applications *really are*, independent of their expression in any particular language, framework, protocol, or development methodology.
 At the end of the day, an application is a set of communicating screens with sensors attached ('screensensors'), such that the state of any screen remains constant until new input arrives.
 In the general case, we assume that inputs are immutable, requiring integration with the program state to occur through mediating data-structures, e.g. the `node` structure of a linked list.
 The intuition is that a program is a large blob into which we fling new data in the form of (relatively small) input.